cfitzger/GetCleanDataProject/Codebook.md

 For the next script section it is important to describe the layout of the data in the  lines for the "X_test.txt" and "X_train.txt" files.
 These two files carry the majority of the data; each line is 8976 characters long made up of 561 variables in scientific notation with overall length of 16 characters per variable.
 Separation is not consistent between the variables, as some are positive (2 spaces between) and some are negative (1 space between).
 Consequently, this data needs to be parsed by character position.
 The parsing is done column-wise so columns can be created and added to the data frame.
 In the course of reading the variable values, they need to be converted to decimal notation.

-Tobegin, we open the X_test.txt variable file:
+To begin, we open the X_test.txt variable file:

 ```{r}
 con <- file("./UCI HAR Dataset/test/X_test.txt", "rt")